 Leiden Law School

-The Ministry of Education, Culture and Science, in consultation with the Netherlands Organization for Scientific Research (NWO), provides funding for the Netherlands National Sector Plan Law, part of the domain ‘Social Sciences and Humanities’.
+The Ministry of Education, Culture and Science, in consultation with the Netherlands Organization for Scientific Research (NWO), provides funding for the Netherlands National Law Sector Plan, part of the domain ‘Social Sciences and Humanities’.

 Funding is provided to stimulate legal research in the Netherlands over the period 2019 to 2024.
 Leiden Law School has opted for two important themes within this Sector plan: Empirical Legal Studies (ELS) and Institutions for Conflict Resolution.
 These two themes have their own focus, though researchers from both themes work together closely on theoretical and methodological innovations.